-Stellar astrophysics has always been a strong focus of the institute.
+Stellar astrophysics has always been a strong focus of our institute.
 Now it is part of a broader theme: the Origins of Life.
 This theme includes the formation and evolution of stars and planetary systems, as well as the detailed characterization of exoplanets, with emphasis on their atmospheres.

 Over the years, X-ray astronomy has been complemented with other short wavelengths into the broader field of high-energy astrophysics.
-This theme focuses on the study of relativistic compact objects and the energetic phenomena and space-time physics surrounding them.
+This field focuses on the study of relativistic compact objects, their energetic phenomena and space-time physics surrounding them.